ONSdigital/csvcubed/external-docs/docs/guides/qube-config.md

 ## Measures and Units

-Measures can either be attached to a Measure Column if there are a mixture of measures in your dataset, or to an Observation column if all observations in the cube have the same measure.
+Measures can either be attached to a Measure Column if there are a mixture of measures in your data set, or to an Observation column if all observations in the cube have the same measure.
-Units can either be attached to a Unit Column if there are a mixture of units in your dataset, or to an Observation column if all observations in the cube have the same unit.
+Units can either be attached to a Unit Column if there are a mixture of units in your data set, or to an Observation column if all observations in the cube have the same unit.

 ### Measures